gopalchand/ExcelSaveAsOFX/readme.txt

 Data:
 3 Columns: Date, Description/Memo and Amount
-(Description/Memo should be restricted to 18 characters)
+(Description/Memo may have to be restricted to 18 characters for some applications)

 Routines:
 SaveAsOFX - saves the current active sheet as a OFX file with the same name as the open file